So you want an internship? Crack the online application form

 Consider jotting down your responsibilities, experiences and achievements before applying.
 It’s easy to think ‘I can’t answer this question’ but a handy list can prevent you overlooking good examples.
 It’s ideal if the examples you use are recent (from the last couple of years) but go back further if you need to or have a particularly good example.

 Most online application systems allow you to view all the questions before you start answering.
-Take advantage of this to decide which example to use for which question – if you are able, use a different one for each.
+Take advantage of this to decide which example to use for which question – if you are able, try to use a different one for each.

 Struggling to answer?
 Think laterally

 If necessary, think laterally around definitions of words.
 For example, when faced with the word ‘customer’, you might feel stuck if you haven’t worked in a customer service job in, say, a pub or a shop.
 However, a customer could be anyone who has relied upon you to provide a particular service.
 Have you volunteered as an usher for an arts performance or a marshal for a race?
-Helped keep college IT facilities running smoothly for fellow students as a member of the computer committee?
+Helped keep college IT facilities running smoothly for fellow students as a member of the IT committee?
 Compiled sound effects for the director of a university show?

 Likewise, a concept such as ‘increasing profits’ might make you feel you have nothing to write.
 But have you been involved with any sort of organisation that makes money?
 This could include commercial businesses but also charities, fundraising organisations, Young Enterprise groups, committees organising university events, student-run enterprises, performing arts groups… Profits can be increased by either increasing revenues or decreasing costs and it’s likely that many different members or employees will play a part in this.
 You might, for example, have helped increase ticket sales by promoting an event well, choosing a popular theme or raising standards.
 Or perhaps you have helped to reduce costs by sourcing products more cheaply, reducing waste or negotiating discounts.

-Tailor your online application
+Tailor your online internship application

 Show employers that you genuinely want to work for them by tailoring your application to the organisation in question.
 Track down its core competencies for interns and graduates (typically located on its graduate recruitment website) and/or its corporate values (often found on its main website under ‘about us’).
 This will help you to understand what qualities the organisation would like in its interns.
 For example, if you are trying to answer a question that asks how you have shown passion, it’s a big help if you are able to find out what the organisation means by ‘passion’ and why it feels it is important.
+A good starting point for employer research is the TARGETjobs employer hubs.

 Dos and don’ts for internship application forms